 How much does a Set Designer earn?

-There aren’t any set guidelines as the role of a Set Designer can vary depending on the scale of the production as well as the actual size of the theatre.
-Most Set Designers work on a freelance basis unless they belong to a big theatre which is constantly creating new productions.
+The role of a Set Designer can vary depending on the scale of the production as well as the actual size of the theatre.
+Most Set Designers work on a freelance basis unless they belong to a big theatre.
+For one production, 2024/2025 Equity rates suggest a design fee of £3133.13 and a weekly making fee of £613.84.

 References